billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 **SMA 1** on the back panel is the OneBox SYNC port.
 It uses 0-5V TTL (digital) signals.
 This functions like the SMA connector labeled **TRIG** on the front of a PXI basestation, which also uses 0-5V TTL signals.

+>Note: The OneBox 'SMA 1' and PXIe 'TRIG' are each in parallel with a 1 KOhm pull-up resistor.
+If that's too low an impedance for your signal source, then you can add a 100 Ohm pull-down resistor to your output line to compensate (add a BNC T with a 100 Ohm resistor on the unused branch between signal and shell).

 #### Sync output